Sorbari2016/qrcode_gen/README.md

-# Restaurant Page Project
+# QR code Generator Project

 ## Project Overview
-- For this project, I am tasked with building a restaurant homepage using javascript mostly.
+- In this project my goal is to build a QR code generator.
-- The whole restaurant page will be dynamically generated using Javascript.
+- And use this as a means to learn how to work with more npm packages, and bundles.